mvolkmann/blog/src/meteor.md

 There are five types of packages:

 1. `meteor-base`: This is a specific package that contains core components.
-2. first-party packages: These are bundled with Meteor.
+2. first-party (core) packages: These are bundled with Meteor.
    Some are included by default, but can be removed.
    Others are not, but can be added.
+   Their names do not have an author prefix.
 3. local-packages: These are specific to your app and reside in the `packages` directory.
-4. Atmosphere packages: Many of these follow the `author:package` naming convention and all in use are listed in the file `.meteor/packages`.
+4. Atmosphere (community) packages: Many of these follow the `author:package` naming convention and all in use are listed in the file `.meteor/packages`.
 5. npm packages: These are listed as dependencies in `package.json`.

+New Meteor apps typically include three core packages by default which are meteor-platform, autopublish, and insecure.
+The meteor-platform package has many dependencies that are also installed including blaze, check, ddp, jquery, mongo, session, tracker, and underscore.

 Popular Atmosphere packages include: